GoogleCloudPlatform/eventarc-samples/eventarc-gke/trigger-gke-eventarc-events/README.md

 find the underlying Pub/Sub topic for the trigger and send a message to that topic.

-You can then check the logs of the service by find the pod id:
+To check if the event is received, first, find the pod id:

 ```sh
 kubectl get pods